francislin96/tidytuesday/projects/2019-12-03/README.md

 data_path <- set_data_path()
 ```

+## Load Data

 ``` r
 # read in data
 tickets <- read.csv(paste(data_path, "tickets.csv", sep=""))
 ```

+## Manipulate Data

+I wanted to find the number of tickets issued by weekday.
+Using the pipe
+operator, I was able to parse the date column to obtain the weekday.
+I
+then grouped the data by weekday and counted the number of observations
+per group.
+My hypothesis is that there would be more tickets issued
+during weekdays than weekends.

 ``` r
 # count number of tickets by weekday